jaalto/project--ddns-updater/README.rst

 How does it work?
 -----------------

-Based on your domains and credentials, it periodically checks if IP address has changed and sends an update request.
+Based on configured domains and credentials, the program periodically checks if IP address has changed and sends update requests. for each DDNS service provider:

 1. Create a user account.

-2. Add domain(s) to your account.
+2. Select provided domain(s).

-3. Copy the TOKEN or PASSWORD from your account depending on used DDNS service.
+3. Copy the TOKEN or PASSWORD information to access your domain(s).

+4. Update configuration files for each domain.

-4. Configure update interval for a cron job.
+5. Configure update interval for a cron job.

-After setting up configuration files, call program once from command line to seed the initial IP.
+After setting up configuration files, call program once from the command line to seed the initial IP.
 After that cron takes care of updates. ::

     /usr/local/bin/ddns-updater --verbose